just-hey/frontend-project/README.md

 Clone this repository and then simply open `index.html` with your favorite browser!

+## How to Play

+Simply click the red 'Play' button to begin the music and then select one of the show titles from the round button.

 ## Next Steps

 - [ ] Allow for a constant on screen score board